the firm with a fresh perspective

 The key distinction between marital property and separate property is the date it was acquired.
 Property owned prior to the wedding date is separate, that purchased after the wedding date is marital.

 The concept looks simple enough on paper.
-In the real world though, a diligent Round Rock divorce attorney may face issues with considerable gray area in them.
+In the real world though, a diligent divorce attorney in Round Rock may face issues with considerable gray area in them.

 “I truly am impressed at not only how professional, knowledgeable, hardworking, and thorough the Tyler Pennington law firm was but also by how they made us feel that our case was a top priority.” - Cynthia V.